audubongit/squarespace-template/readme.md

 7. In the "Server" field, enter the contents of the "SFTP Hostname" field you noted in step 4 (it's most likely dev.squarespace.com).
 In the "Port" field, enter the "SFTP Port" number from step 4.
 In the "username" and "password" fields, enter your Squarespace username (your email address) and password.
 If you only see a field for "Username" in Cyberduck, just fill that one in—you'll be asked for your password later.
 With all the fields filled in, press "Connect"

+It may take several seconds to connect, and you may be asked to confirm the server's RSA fingerprint.
+You can say "OK" or "Continue" to any dialog boxes that appear.

 ![connecting with Cyberduck](https://d2fbmjy3x0sdua.cloudfront.net/cdn/farfuture/Khn2TeVeAjsZoPk8tioxz7bRXXJqkVTrrj2RJ0lJF9Y/mtime:1497298184/sites/default/files/styles/bean_wysiwyg_full_width/public/2017-06-12_at_4.07_pm.png?itok=XqUriUU2)

 *Step 7 illustrated*